-Children's Extensive Support (CES) is intended to provide needed services and supports to eligible children under the age of 18 years of age in order for them to remain in or return to the family home.
+The Children's Extensive Support (CES) Medicaid Waiver is intended to provide needed services and supports to eligible children under 18 years of age in order for them to remain in or return to the family home.
 Waiver services are targeted to children having extensive support needs, which require direct human intervention on a consistent basis.
 The behavior or medical condition must be considered beyond what is typically age appropriate.
 Available services include personal assistance, household modification, specialized medical equipment and supplies, professional services, and community connection services.
-We served 169 kids in the CES waiver in fiscal year 2017.
+Imagine! served 163 kids in the CES waiver in fiscal year 2018.
 There is no wait list in the program.